 Text Matthew Whitehouse

 Zoe Levin always dreamed of being a film star but growing up in Chicago, she never thought it possible.
 "I was doing a lot of acting in theatres back in Chicago," the 22-year-old recalls.
 "It was always so much fun but I never thought I could make a career out of it."
-However, good luck prevailed, and at 18, she was whisked off to Los Angeles after landing the part of Steph in the coming-of-age movie, The Way Way Back.
+Good luck prevailed, and at 18, she was whisked off to Los Angeles after landing the part of Steph in the coming-of-age movie, The Way Way Back.
 "It was very serendipitous," she says, modestly, "I was in the right place at the right time."
-While luck may have got her to Hollywood, it's Zoe's graft and natural talent that's kept her there.
+While luck may have got her to Hollywood, it's Zoe's natural talent that's kept her there.
 In 2013, she was cast in Gia Coppola's debut feature Palo Alto, in which she plays the role of Emily, a popular kid with a bad reputation.
 There she met James Franco, who cast her in his upcoming film The Long Home.
 "I love playing all these different characters," she gushes.
 "With acting you get to be another person, it's incredible that I get to do that as my job."
-Now at 22 , Zoe is looking to breakout of her comfort zone.
+Zoe is looking to breakout of her comfort zone.
 "I started off working when I was a teenager, and all my roles have been high school kids," she muses.
 "Now I'm trying to become a woman.
 It'll be interesting to see that transition mirrored in my acting."

 Text Tish Weinstock

 Politically engaged and socially aware, actress and native New Yorker Emily Robinson forms part of a new guard propelling Hollywood and its outdated conventions into the future.
 "I think the main thing that sets my generation apart from actors before us is access.
 We have every resource at our fingertips.
 We have the power to go deeper than before."
 At 18 years old, finding depth in characters and stories certainly comes as second nature.
 Shaped by her experiences working on Transparent over the past two years, Amazon Prime's critically acclaimed, award-winning series about a father's transition from male to female, this year Emily was inspired to direct and star in her own film, Virgin Territory, about a young girl's sexual awakening.
 "Transparent helped drive me to create the content I wanted to see.
 Virgin Territory was born out of a frustration over the lack of female-led movies that explore sex-positive, queer themes.
 We need to hear the stories the world has been missing out on due to prejudices and fear.
-More people of colour, more three dimensional women, more LGBTQ+ roles."
-With seven films slated for release this year, Emily Robinson's star is certainly in the ascent.
+More people of color, more three dimensional women, more LGBTQ+ roles."
+With seven films slated for release this year, Emily's star is certainly in the ascent.
 With an ambition to "make the big screen look like the real world," we can't wait to see her shine.

 Text Ryan White